Speeding Up API Endpoints using Python AsyncIO

 from flask import Flask app = Flask ( __name__ ) @app . route ( '/get_data' ) def get_data (): return 'ok' @app . route ( '/async_get_data' ) async def async_get_data (): return 'ok'

-You now have a land to the ground.
+You now have a live-reloading Django development server, and ionic run android to deploy to my local coffee shop to get used to make the trail better for everyone.
 If you are new to Flask and are curious what is going on here, check out the Flask quickstart documentation. .

 Start the Flask development server: